 The exception to this is any payment for teaching, conducting research or providing other services under the National Health Service Corps Scholarship Program, the Armed Forces Health Professions Scholarship and Financial Assistance Program or another eligible student work learning-service program.

 If you’re reporting a taxable scholarship — because you received payment for services or because you used the money for a nonqualified expense — you’ll typically receive a W-2 form.
 You’ll then report the amount listed as taxable income on the “wages, salaries, tips” line of Form 1040.

 Even if you don’t receive a W-2, you should still report this income on your taxes.
 If you don’t have this document, you’ll enter “SCH” and the taxable amount on the dotted line beside the “wages, salaries, tips” line of the 1040 form.

 Other education tax credits and deductions

-- American Opportunity Tax Credit (AOTC): This allows students to claim an annual maximum credit of $2,500 for the first four years of their higher education if they meet the requirements.
-To get the full credit, they must meet a specific modified adjusted gross income (MAGI) requirement of $80,000 or less ($160,000 or less if married filing jointly).
+- American opportunity tax credit (AOTC): This allows students to claim an annual maximum credit of $2,500 for the first four years of college if they meet the requirements.
+To get the full credit, they must have a modified adjusted gross income (MAGI) of $80,000 or less ($160,000 or less if married filing jointly).
 Credits are phased out for MAGIs of $80,000 to $90,000 ($160,000 to $180,000 for joint filers).

 - Student loan interest deduction: Students who used student loans to pay for school-related expenses may be eligible to deduct up to $2,500 in student loan interest paid during the previous year.
 To get the maximum amount, borrowers must have a MAGI below $70,000 for single filers and $140,000 for married filing jointly.
-Amounts are phased out for borrowers with a MAGI between $70,000 and $85,000 ($140,000 and $170,000 for joint filers).
+Amounts are phased out for borrowers with a MAGI between $70,000 and $85,000 ($140,000 and $175,000 for joint filers).